 From East Riverside Drive, the family-owned Estes Park Tram travels up about 9,000 feet to the top of Prospect Mountain.
 It may be a little touristy but I’m a sucker for amazing views, especially over the mountains!

 The passenger car fits up to 10 people and reaches the top in just 5 minutes.
-But, it’s 5 minutes filled with amazing views.
+But, it’s 5 minutes filled with amazing views!
 The Estes Park Gondola typically runs Monday-Sunday from 9 a.m. to 6 p.m. from late May to early September, and then through September on weekends only.

-For the best views from inside the passenger car and shortest lines, go first thing in the morning or later in the afternoon.
+For the best views from inside the passenger car and the shortest lines, go first thing in the morning or later in the afternoon.
 In summer, weekdays have fewer people than weekends.

 Up at the top, walk around to photograph the awesome views from every angle!